runeandg/school_projects/FLL/README.md

 This reposity contains information about how our group solved the Lego project we were given fall of 2024.

 ### Learning goals
-Team theory
+Team theory. <br>
-Project as a method for work
+Project as a method for work.

 ### Reflections